Sailing on Memories

-Visitors to Williamsburg are surprised to discover so much water surrounding them.
+People ask, “Why do people go sailing on vacation?”
+Visitors to Williamsburg go sailing on memories.
+They are surprised to discover so much water surrounding them.
 Indeed, when the second capital was formed in the city in 1699, it had ports on both sides of town along creeks extending to two rivers.
 Today as they sail on one of them, the York, visiting sailors recall earlier times.

 Amanda Bedell took her extended family from the Buffalo NY area to sail on a bright summer day in light breezes.
 As she navigated, her twin girls sat backward in the catbird seats for better views of the water.
 Her boyfriend Shane Fechko brought his parents along as well.
-Shane’s dad Dan recalled his times on the water.
+Shane’s dad Dan recalled his sailing on memories.

 “When I was young, I almost rammed my uncle’s cabin cruiser into the Peace Bridge.”
 That’s the famous bridge that crosses the Niagara River.
 “He gently took the wheel and set me straight.
 Earlier he threw me in the water even though I couldn’t swim.
 So I learned quickly.
 It’s 15 miles up from the Falls, but the current is rapid anyway.”